-The K-5 STEM, 7th-grade STEM Camps and robotics activities play a key role in increasing students' career pathway awareness in science, technology, engineering, and mathematics fields.
+The K-5 STEM and middle school robotics activities play a key role in increasing students' career pathway awareness in science, technology, engineering, and mathematics fields.
 This is especially true of computer science awareness and the introduction of computational thinking, coding, algorithms, and problem solving.
 The integration of mathematical concepts, including analytics and abstract thinking as early as elementary school is essential for our region to become "The Cyber Coast."
 We must intentionally, significantly and aggressively expose our elementary and middle school students to computer science and robotics concepts and skills.